Skip to content Skip to navigation menu

 MYTH: The British weather doesn’t give us enough sun for solar panels

-FACT: British weather is perfect for solar energy
+FACT: British weather is suitable for solar energy

 We hear this myth more than any other and we get it – the UK has its fair share of gloomy days.
 But solar panels get their power from any kind of daylight, not just bright sunny days.
 In fact, clouds help to diffuse sunlight, spreading it around and making it easier for solar panels to absorb.
 The UK also has the advantage of our temperate weather.
 If panels get too warm (generally over 40°C), this builds up resistance inside the solar crystals which lowers efficiency.
 A temperature between 15°C to 30°C is best, and that’s what we get in northern Europe.